Injustice: Gods Among Us (comics): Year Five

-Year Five sees a desperate last stand from Batman and Lex Luthor to establish a link to the Prime Universe Justice League and call them for help.
-The end of Year Five serves as the direct precursor to the game.
+Year Five sees a desperate last stand from Batman and Lex Luthor to establish a link to the Prime Universe Justice League and enlist their help to defeat the Regime.
+The conclusion of Year Five directly leads into the events of the game.

 Prior to the occupation of the Olympians, Plastic Man's son Offspring was captured by the Justice League and imprisoned within the Trench.
 In an attempt to save his son, Plastic Man broke into the Trench and released nearly every prisoner inside.
 At the end of Year Four, a clone of Superman created by Lex Luthor escaped containment and was found by an elderly tailor who believed him to be Superman.

 In the present, Superman orders the Justice League to round up the Green Lanterns, insurgents, and supervillains who were broken out of the Trench.
 Meanwhile, Hawkman arrives on Earth and tries to forcefully bring Hawkgirl back to Thanagar, but he is easily defeated by the Justice League.
 Batman recruits the Rogues, consisting of Weather Wizard, Heat Wave, Golden Glider, and Mirror Master.
 Doomsday comes to Earth and attacks Superman, but Bane defeats him and joins Superman's regime; Superman also kills Parasite by throwing him into the sun.
 Bane, Killer Frost, and Killer Croc capture Catwoman and torture her for information about Batman's whereabouts.

 Batman, Batwoman, Harley Quinn, and Mirror Master confront Bane and Killer Frost at Wayne Manor, allowing Batgirl to rescue Catwoman from Killer Croc.
 Superman and Wonder Woman attack Batman, but he and the insurgents escape.
 Catwoman leaves the team after her near-death ordeal.
 The Rogues mount a coordinated attack on Regime strongholds across the world, but Bizarro intervenes and kills Heat Wave and Weather Wizard.
 Superman confronts Bizarro during a battle with Solomon Grundy and kills Grundy after he allows Bizarro to escape.

 Dick Grayson passes on the Nightwing mantle and suit to Robin, though he does not approve of his allegiance to Superman.
 An underground movement led by Jason Bard decides to join the Insurgency, but Superman tracks them down and murders them all for invoking the Joker's name.
 Trickster decides to help Bizarro become a better version of Superman, but Bizarro accidentally kills him along multiple civilians; Bizarro brings Trickster's body to Lex Luthor, hoping to revive him.
 Luthor knows that Superman will question his loyalty once he finds out the truth about Bizarro, so he sends the clone to the Fortress of Solitude.
 Using a brainwashed Doomsday, Luthor virtually attacks Bizarro.
 Superman arrives and tries to save Bizarro, but Doomsday kills the monster.
 Hawkman joins Batman's team, and later obtains a kryptonite ring from Mongul.